Archiving NZ Trucking History Media

 A joint venture with Total Transport to manage all North Island road transported timber for CHH Timber Limited.
 Provincial purchased Total when Matt Purvis retired.

-A joint venture with NZL Group to then manage all timber and pulp and paper
+A joint venture with NZL Group to then manage all timber and pulp and paper products for CHH.

 A joint venture with Trevor Master’s Log Haulage to manage and transport all of Ernslaw One’s logs out of the Coromandel Peninsula.